AndierZ/log-monitoring/README.md

     - RollingStatsMonitor: For generating alerts over a rolling window
     - KeyedRollingStatsMonitor: For generating alerts based on keys specified by the user, over a rolling window
     - RankedFixedStatsMonitor: For genearting alerts with ranked values over fixed windows
+  - Create new config json file and specify the new alerts in the ```monitor_list``` property
+  - Start up the consumer with this new config json file
 - Adding new messages
   - New message can be created by following how the LogEntry message is supported.
 Framework already supports it.
   - If the number of different messages becomes big, we could consider using code generation for generating message codec.
 - Scale horizontally
+  - Across different log files
-  - Different producers for different log files
+    - We could easily setup 10 producers for 10 log files and 5 consumers for example.
-  - Different producers for the same file but different fields
+  - Across different fields in the same log file
-    - For example, route all (timestamp, remoteuser) to one consumer, route all (timestamp, status) to a different consumer.
+    - Not fully setup, but the framework allows for routing different fields to different consumers.
+For example, we might want to send to one consumer only (timestamp, remotehost) if remotehost is in a certain list, and send to another consumer (timestamp, status) when status is bad, and all (timestamp, section) to a 3rd consumer.

 # Improvements
 - Add more test cases